Code-Institute-Submissions/Customise/README.md

     * In all size modes the website is asthetically pleasing and functional all links and button go to where they are supposed to go and any functionality is responsive and works in all size modes.

 ## Deployment

+1. Firstly to create this project I created a repo in git hub called Customise and added my readme.

+2. Next I opened up visual studio code where I created a file with assets css js and html inside.

+3. To connect my local file with my githup repo I went to my console and firstly used (cd) to locate my local file

+4. Next I used git clone and my repo link from git hup to clone my repo to my local file

+5. After this I started coding and after I was happy with my progress I use git commit -m "comment" and this was my initial commit.

+6. After I pushed the code up to github

+7. To deploy my project I went into settings in github and located github pages

+8. I then selected the master and created the hosted site.

 ## Fixes